Summer Bass Bait Selection | When to Throw What

 BEST BASS LURES FOR SUMMER

 While many anglers consider summer to be a tough time to fish, there’s still plenty of ways to catch some bass.
 High water temperatures and changing conditions allow anglers to catch bass using a plethora of different techniques this time of year, making this one of my favorite times to hit the water.
-While fluctuating weather conditions can make bait selection difficult, there’s a handful of lures that your should always have tied on this time of year.
+While fluctuating weather conditions can make bait selection difficult, there’s a handful of bass lures that your should always have tied on this time of year.

 Some of these lures include a crankbait, topwater, soft plastic jerkbait and a dropshot bait.
 While I do employ other lures this time of year, these are the true workhorses of my summer lineup.
 These lures see action nearly every time I hit the water, but knowing when and where to throw them is key.
-Here’s a handy guide to a few of our favorite summertime baits as well as how and when to use them.
+Here’s a handy guide to a few of my favorite summertime baits as well as how and when to use them.

 DUO REALIS G87 20A CRANKBAIT